-In order to prepare athletes for evaluations, SPRA hosts a series of "Knock the Rust Off" pre-season skates as well as pre-UAA prep skates in mid-August.
+In order to prepare athletes for evaluations, SPRA hosts pre-UAA prep skates in mid-August.
 During these sessions, drills and scrimmages will be performed to prepare the athletes.
-The intent of these sessions is to provide athletes with a chance to play in a non-evaluative setting so that they are hopefully more relaxed in the evaluations, and to get them acquainted with the drills they will encounter during UAAs.
+The intent of these sessions is to provide athletes with a chance to become familiar with the UAA drills in a non-evaluative setting so that they are hopefully more relaxed in the evaluations.
 Ringette Alberta supports the preparation of players prior to UAAs.